 Remember to register for the second semester of your senior project during the pre-registration period for spring semester.
 The second semester continuations of the senior projects are numbered similarly to first semester, except the course number is Biology 610 (a signature course).

-Submit an electronic copy of your abstract via the Biology Senior Project Abstract Submission Form to the department secretary and by email to your advisor by no later than Tuesday, May 3, 2016.
-Upload an electronic copy of your thesis to Pelletier Library according to instructions given by email at the appropriate time by no later than Tuesday, May 3, 2016.
-Submit a copy of your corrected and bound thesis to your advisor by no later than Tuesday, May 3, 2016.
-Failure to meet this deadline will result in 1/3 letter grade penalty, and failure to submit the bound thesis by 4 pm May 10, 2016 will result in an incomplete (and no graduation).
+Submit an electronic copy of your abstract via the Biology Senior Project Abstract Submission Form to the department secretary and by email to your advisor no later than Tuesday, April 30, 2019.
+Upload an electronic copy of your thesis to Pelletier Library no later than Tuesday, April 30, 2019.
+Submit a copy of your corrected and bound thesis to your advisor no later than Tuesday, April 30, 2019.
+Failure to meet this deadline will result in 1/3 letter grade penalty, and failure to submit the bound thesis by 4 pm May 7, 2019 will result in an incomplete (and no graduation).

 In order to insure that students properly clean up the cultures, organisms, equipment, etc., which they have used in their senior project, we require that all clean-up be completed and that all keys have been returned before the final grade will be submitted to the registrar.

 Grading of the Senior Project will be determined as follows:

 30% of the grade is based on the quality of the research proposal.